 Now you can see there’s a ridge where desirability can be maintained at a high level over a range of catalyst levels.
 In other words, the solution is relatively robust to factor C.

 Right-click over your graph to bring up Graph preferences.
 Via the Surface Graphs tab change the 3D graph shading option to Wire Frame.

-One way or another, please show your colleagues what Design-Expert does for pointing out the most desirable process factor combinations.
+One way or another, please show your colleagues what Stat-Ease does for pointing out the most desirable process factor combinations.
 We’d like that!
 The best way to show what you’ve accomplished is not on paper, but rather by demonstrating it on your computer screen or by projecting your output to larger audiences.
 In this case, you’d best shift back to the default colors and other display schemes.
 Do this by pressing the Default button on Surface Graphs and any other Graph Preference screens you experimented on.

 P.S.
-Design-Expert offers a very high Graph resolution option.
+Stat-Ease offers a very high Graph resolution option.
 Try this if you like, but you may find that the processing time taken to render this, particularly while rotating the 3D graph, can be a bit bothersome.
 This, of course, depends on the speed of your computer and the graphics card capability.

 Now move on to graphical optimization—this may the best way to convey the outcome of an RSM experiment by displaying the “sweet spot” for process optimization.

 When you generated numerical optimization, you found an area of satisfactory solutions at a temperature of 90 degrees.
 To see a broader operating window, click the Graphical node.
 The requirements are essentially the same as in numerical optimization: